Wolverine971/9takes/src/blog/people/celebrities/Joaquin-Phoenix.md

 > **Disclaimer** This analysis of Joaquin Phoenix's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Joaquin Phoenix.

+> "I don't know why I always get to play these guys who have few redeeming features.
+But don't knock it.
+Villains are much more fun."

 <p class="firstLetter"></p>

 <svelte:head>